garden-io/garden/docs/reference/commands.md

     # List of currently deployed ingress endpoints for the service.
     ingresses:
+      - # The port number that the service is exposed on internally.
+        # This defaults to the first specified port for the service.
+        port:

-      - # The ingress path that should be matched to route to this service.
+        # The ingress path that should be matched to route to this service.
         path:

         # The protocol to use for the ingress.